to the Jewish Artists' Laboratory, an arts initiative through the Sabes Jewish Community Center (Sabes JCC).

 A Place Where Art and Culture Intersects

 Read more in St. Louis Park magazine about the Minneapolis Artists' Lab and the way it brings art and culture together.
+And view the photos from our 2014 closing event.

 The Artists' Lab: Finding Judaism through Art